HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/troubleshooting_debug_trace_docker.md

 # Enabling Community trace in Docker {#troubleshooting_debug_trace_docker .task}

-The Community and STProxy traces can be used to troubleshoot problems with the Sametime server and Sametime Meetings.
-The traces capture the flow between the Sametime server and the Meetings server.
+The Community and STProxy traces can be used to troubleshoot problems with the Sametime.
+The traces capture the flow between the chat and meeting services.

 To enable the trace modify the docker-compose.yml file.
 In the `community:` section, locate the `env_file:` statement.